SeaMonkey Building & Source Code

 git clone https://gitlab.com/seamonkey-project/seamonkey-2.53-comm.git comm

 Central is the very latest code.
-There is frequent build bustage here from linked code but we try to keep it building.
-Work is ongoing to have the built code running but needs lots of work.
+The builds from this branch are currently not working but we try to keep it building.
+Work is ongoing to have the built code running in the future but needs lots of work.
 Any new features need to land on this branch and not break building.

 The latest version of the code for the central branch can be downloaded using the following commands:

 Once you have downloaded the source code, you can move onto building SeaMonkey.
 You will need to create a basic .mozconfig file in the root of your source code (e.g. in mozilla-253).

 # Disable checking that add-ons are signed by the trusted root

 # Disable enforcing that add-ons are signed by the trusted root

 On the Linux platform you can also make use of ccache by adding to your .mozconfig file: